kreauniv/comp308/source/racket-intro.rst

   + (list 2 3))`` reduces to ``(+ 2 3)`` which evaluates to ``5``.

-Some common useful "macro" operators --
+Some common useful ":index:`macro`" operators --

 .. code-block:: racket